Looking for an easy way to create a WooCommerce multi language store?

 Earlier, you learned that most people prefer to browse the web in their native languages and some people just won’t browse in other languages.

 Well, the same holds true for eCommerce.
-In that same Gallup survey, 42% of respondents also said they never buy products from stores in different languages.
+In that same survey mentioned above, 42% of respondents also said they never buy products from stores in different languages.
 That means that, if you ship your products to areas that speak a different language, you could be missing out on potential customers.

 By translating your site, you give your store a chance to convert those customers.

 So how can you create your multi language store?
 Let’s get into the actionable how-to next.